Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 The 5 C's of effective data visualization

-When building or evaluating any dashboard visualization, keep these five principles in mind:
+When building or evaluating any dashboard visualization, use these five principles as a pass/fail checklist:

 Benefits of using data visualization dashboards